Weakly-normal basis vector fields in RKHS with an application to shape Newton methods: Normal vector fields in RKHS

 \begin{theorem} To a positive-definite and symmetric kernel $\ksf:\Cx\times \Cx \to \VR$ defined on an arbitrary set $\Cx\subset \VR^2$ corresponds a unique reproducing kernel Hilbert space $(\Ch(\Cx),(\cdot,\cdot)_{\Ch})$ (RKHS), which is called \emph{native space} of $\ksf$.
 Note that $(\cdot,\cdot)_{\Ch}$ depends on $\ksf$. \end{theorem}

 There is a variety of symmetric positive-definite reproducing kernels \cite{Wendlandbook} (each tailored to specific applications).
-In this work, we are particularly interested in Wendland kernels with compact support, because compact support is a useful (and sometimes necessary \cite{LaSt16}) feature for applications in shape optimisation.
+In this work, we are particularly interested in Wendland kernels with compact support because, for applications in shape optimisation, compact support is a useful (it implies sparsity of the discretised shape Hessian) and sometimes necessary (when part of the domain is not ``free to move'' \cite{LaSt16}) feature .
 In the next example, we list three Wendland kernels and recall their native spaces.

 \begin{example} Classical examples of positive-definite kernels can be found in \cite{Wendlandbook}.
 In this work, we are particularly interested in

 where

 When $\sigma=1$, \cref{eq:k4} is the lowest order Wendland kernel with compact support that is positive-definite on $\VR^d$ (for $d\le 3$) and is of class $C^2$.
 When $\Cx=\VR^2$, its native space is $H^{2.5}(\VR^2)$ \cite[p.
 160, Thm.
 10.35]{Wendlandbook}.
 When $\Cx=\Omega$ is a bounded smooth domain, its native space is $H^{2.5}(\Omega)$ (because every function $f\in\Ch(\Omega)$ can be extended to a function $\tilde f\in\Ch(\VR^2) = H^{2.5}(\VR^2)$ \cite[p.
 169, Thm.
 10.46]{Wendlandbook}).
 Similar properties can be proved for the $C^4$-kernel $\ksf^\sigma_6$ and the $C^6$-kernel $\ksf^\sigma_8$, which are given by \cite{Wendlandbook},